tutuf/tutuf.github.io/index.md

 # tutuf roots

-We are a tiny company develiping web apps for small and medium businesses since 2007.
+We are a tiny company develoiping web apps for small and medium businesses since 2007.
 Our portfolio includes a [manufacturing resource planning system](https://github.com/tutuf/sht) for the fashion industry (2006-2014) and a top Bulgarian [e-commerce platform](https://laptop.bg) (2009-2026).

 # tutuf way